 Although Royce Hall underwent extensive repair and refurbishing in the wake of the 1994 Northridge earthquake, the picture, which was painted on canvas and subsequently adhered to the ceiling, was not fully restored.
 Over the years, some of the canvas strips have gone missing, most notably on the Loyola portrait.

-In July 2003, restoration of the image of Loyola on the Renaissance portion of the mural was completed.
+In July 2003, restoration of the image of Loyola on the Renaissance portion of the painting was completed.
 Loyola’s feet and the inscription which accompanies the figure were carefully redrawn, painted, and textured to match the existing mural.
 The decorative areas of the missing canvas strip were also restored.
-(Compare the before and after pictures above.)
 Restoration work was done by art conservator Tatyana Thompson and her assistants.

 Funding for the restoration project was provided by the William H. Hannon Foundation, the A. S. Thomas Memorial Fund, and the CMRS Council.
 Former CMRS Director Andy Kelly was instrumental in obtaining support.